danyelkoca/spotify/README.md

 - May 27, 2025: Created Python virtual environment and project structure
 - May 27, 2025: Implemented Spotify OAuth authentication using environment variables
 - May 27, 2025: Added song search functionality and playback by song ID
+- May 27, 2025: Created natural language assistant with OpenAI integration
+- May 27, 2025: Refactored code into modular components in the tools/ directory
+- May 27, 2025: Improved the OpenAI client integration and fixed recursive tool calls
+- May 27, 2025: Streamlined project structure by removing redundant standalone scripts